DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

     return tensor
 {% endhighlight %}

 Finally, the ‘multi_tfm()’ function is created.
-This uses ‘RandTransform’ to tell fastai to only apply our augmentations to our training images and not the validation set.
+This uses ‘RandTransform’ to tell fastai to only apply our augmentations to the training images and not the validation set.

 {% highlight python %}
 multi_tfm = RandTransform(enc=aug_tfm, p=1)